Talleres de Córdoba: History

+During those years, Talleres has become famous for its good Reserves and Academy divisions.
+Talleres won the national Reserves Tournament two times in a row in 2016-17 and 2017-18.

-In 2019, Talleres played once again the Copa Libertadores.
+In 2019, Talleres played the Copa Libertadores again.
 In 2021, Talleres played Copa Sudamericana.
-After a very good performance in Copa Argentina, in which "la T" reached the final, and the national league, in which it finished in the third position, Talleres returned to Copa Libertadores for the next year.
+After an outstanding performance in Copa Argentina, in which "la T" reached the final, and the national league, in which it finished in the third position, Talleres returned once again to Copa Libertadores for the next year.

-Talleres made its best performance yet at 2022 Copa Libertadores, by reaching the Quarter-finals However, the poor performance at the national league left the club with no international participations for 2023.
+Talleres made its best performance yet at 2022 Copa Libertadores, by reaching the Quarter-finals.
+However, the poor performance at the national league left the club with no international participation for 2023.
 For the second year in a row, Talleres was runner-up in Copa Argentina, losing the final 0-1 to Patronato.

+The club has also sold players to important clubs in Europe in that time, in a historical context in which most clubs that sell players directly to UEFA teams are mostly the ones of Buenos Aires.
+Some of them were Nahuel Bustos, Piero Hincapié, Facundo Medina, Andrés Cubas and Ramón Sosa.
+Many of them got to play in their national teams.

+Other footballers that were capped to play for their country after their time in Talleres include Julio Buffarini and Mateo Retegui; while Alan Franco, Matías Catalán, Miguel Navarro, and Diego Valoyes were capped while they were part of the club.

+Between 2023 and 2024, Talleres finished in the second position of the Primera División two times in a row.
+This allowed the club to be considered one of the best South American clubs of the last decades and secured consecutive berths for playing Copa Libertadores.